rkuma183/wilsonmar.github.io/_posts/2017-03-20-time-series.md

 ## Excellence defined

-Below are charts that posess traits of excellent visualizations:
+Below are charts that posses traits of excellent visualizations:

  * Dynamic data - update visualizations (in "live mode") as data changes in sources such as databases.